 In addition to championing accurate information, the ATTC says social workers can take these practical steps to raise awareness and help their communities:

 - Supervising and teaching social work students about opioid use and abuse

-- Developing or delivering trainings about opioid use and abuse
+- Developing or delivering training about opioid use and abuse

 - Joining task forces and community advisory boards that help improve coordination, trust, and knowledge exchange between community members and professional stakeholders

-Anyone who questions the importance of social workers in the opioid crisis need look no further than America’s law enforcement agencies.
+Anyone who questions the importance of social workers in the opioid crisis needs to look no further than America’s law enforcement agencies.
 Inundated with opioid-related problems, officers in hard-hit areas are being forced to act as unofficial drug counselors and social workers.